AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/managing.md

 * [Search and Filter in the Content Fragments Console](#filtering-fragments)

+* A selection of [keyboard shortcuts](/help/sites-cloud/administering/content-fragments/keyboard-shortcuts.md) are available for use in this console

+>[!NOTE]
+>
+>This console only displays Content Fragments.
+It does not display other asset types such as images and videos.

 ### Basic Structure and Handling of the Console {#basic-structure-handling-content-fragments-console}

 Selecting **Content Fragments** will open the console in a new tab.